robfinch/Qupls/README.md

 Multi-bit shifts and rotates are supported.
 And a full set of logic operations and their complements are supported.
 Many ALU operations support three source registers and one destination register.
-Some operations like MULW, multiply widening, use two ALUs at the same time.
 Floating-point compares may be performed in an ALU.

 ### Floating-point Operations